Yeah, and pretty useless. Unless you are have an A, M, S address, and prefer changing it over activating your spam filter, of course.

 Just as much as anybody we ever meet can be our teacher, pretty much any information we consume can be of use to us – as long as we know how to process it.
 Unfortunately, this is the point where at least I could certainly improve: This year, I read some 50 books or so, but I feel like I didn’t make too much of it.
-While I don’t think that everything I do or read has to be put to use,4 I noticed that some of my good habits of processing information were slowly vanishing.
+While I don’t think that everything I do or read has to be put to use, ((This would be yet another crazy obsession of some personal development peeps out there!))
+I noticed that some of my good habits of processing information were slowly vanishing.

 A big inspiration to counteract this can be Derek Sivers’ reading list: Not only does he list and rate the books he reads, he also takes notes or creates summaries in order to make it easier to come back to the content at a later date.
 The idea is to create a kind of intellectual diary that initially doesn’t need to be written for no one but ourselves.

 Consequently, I became more disciplined in writing my own summaries again.
 I then took it a step further with Switch and compiled what I read and my accompanying thoughts in two of my largest blog posts ever.
 This can both help you to make changes in your life, and serves as a reference for myself.
 And as the experience and the feedback has been quite positive, I will certainly continue creating similar posts in the future.

 1. We don’t need to consume all the information on a given topic just to feel “well informed”.
 As long as we aren’t planning to become experts on that matter or it’s directly relevant for our survival and well-being, we don’t need to dive into it too much, but can only read the interesting digest.